dgaydukov/cert-aws/sa/files/sa.md

 ###### Migration Hub
 MH provides rich web experience to migrate on-premise IT resources to aws.
 You can view/group existing resources & track migration progress.
+SMS, DMS, CloudEndure Migration integrated & automatically report status to MH.
+You can export data from ADS, analyze it, and import server grouped as apps.
+Home region - before start using MH you have to choose home region from setting page, where you would store discovery/planing/tracking data.
+Once set you can't change it, yet you can migrate into any available region.
+You can import server details from ADS where it stored in data repository in encrypted format.
+EC2 instance recommendations - feature of MH that can based on data of CPU, memory use suggest least expensive ec2 instance to use.